 AHRC Collaborative Doctoral Partnership: Unlike a version: the lives of digitised artworks

-Application deadline 3 May 2019 (12pm).
+The deadline for applications for this studentship has now passed.
 Eligible to UK/EU students.
 Covers UK/EU fees plus stipend.

 The University of Edinburgh and National Galleries of Scotland are seeking a doctoral student for an AHRC-funded Collaborative Doctoral Partnership award, 'Unlike a Version: the lives of digitised artworks'.